gocardless/ibandit/README.md

 Ibandit also provides helper methods for validating some countries' local account details.

-The gem is kept up to date using the IBAN structure file from SWIFT.
+The gem is kept up to date using the IBAN structure file from SWIFT and the Bankleitzahl file from the Deutsche Bundesbank.

 ## Usage